nandhubharathan/Bionic-Arm/README.md

-Haptic Interface Array: High-Fidelity Gesture Control This repository contains the firmware and hardware schematics for a Biometric Gesture Control Glove.
+Haptic Interface Array: High-Fidelity Gesture Control.

+This repository contains the firmware and hardware schematics for a Biometric Gesture Control Glove.
 The system utilizes an ESP32-based architecture to translate organic human hand movements into precise mechanical actuation with minimal latency.

 🚀 Key Features